Loading...

 Rank = [rank(PSNR) + rank(SSIM) + rank(LPIPS)]/6 + [rank(Size) + rank(Time)]/4

-Size: Total on-disk bytes of all content-dependent artifacts required to render.
+Size: Total on-disk bytes of all content-dependent artifacts required for rendering.
 Content-agnostic parts (e.g., shared backbones, shared decoders, ...) are excluded.
+NOTE: Background regions are not involved in computation, so please remove them before your submission.

 Time: Average rendering time of a fixed number of test images with batch size = 1, including preprocessing, decoding, and rendering.